alessioperonec/iac/README.md

 5) create your .ci-gitlab.yml (you can find mine in the project)

-4) Register the backend with Gitlab (https://docs.gitlab.com/ee/user/infrastructure/iac/terraform_state.html)
+6) Register the backend with Gitlab (https://docs.gitlab.com/ee/user/infrastructure/iac/terraform_state.html)

-5) run the pipeline with your terraform files that you can find in this project
+7) run the pipeline with your terraform files that you can find in this project

-6) Push the changes
+8) Push the changes

-6) Open a merge request, review and approve your changes
+9) Open a merge request, review and approve your changes

-7) you can watch Terraform Pipeline provisioning the cluster and ECR to store future images if are willing to use it in the coming future
+10) you can watch Terraform Pipeline provisioning the cluster and ECR to store future images if are willing to use it in the coming future

-8) test the endpoint by accessing the loadbalancer address that you can find either via cli
+11) test the endpoint by accessing the loadbalancer address that you can find either via cli

+You can test the loadbalancer listening with the sample app exposed at the following address

+a7e0572d382dd42d5a6940741db36746-1847432855.us-east-1.elb.amazonaws.com

-The workflow is the following
+The workflow is the following:

-The Terraform pipeline provisions all the resource need that includes Eks cluster and ECR
+Gilab run hosts the backend acts as pipeline for Terraform that provisions all the resources needed that includes Eks cluster and ECR and the IAM role.

+There is a file called "Namespaces" there in order to assign the resources to the correct under the same namespace.